Push the TI-Nspire beyond its limits, get the Ndless Software Developement Kit and the MSYS and YAGARTO components.

 How do I draw on the screen?

-- Use the nspireio to easily display text on a scrolling console.
+- nspireio to easily display text on a scrolling console.
 This library is already provided with the SDK.
+It can optionally replace the standard stdio API (puts, printf, …).

 - Write your own routines to directly interact with the screen buffer.
 This option is reserved to advanced developers.